oktadev/okta-blog/_source/_posts/2020-01-29-java-single-sign-on.md

 ## Test Your Java Single Sign-On

 In the next few steps, you will be logging in and out of different Okta accounts on the two different applications.
-Using an incognito window will avoid the need to log out of the Okta admin console or the single sign-on account.
+Using an incognito window will avoid the need to log out of the Okta Admin Console or the single sign-on account.

 Open a new incognito browser window and enter the URL `http://localhost:8080`.
 This is the URL to the first application `OIDC App 1`.